 We recommend the use of our environmentally responsible cleaner and finish to ensure proper care of your Marmoleum.
 However, any pH neutral cleaner will work well in its properly diluted solution.
 Like the environment, Marmoleum does NOT respond well to the use of high pH, aggressive chemical cleaning agents traditionally associated with vinyl floor coverings.
 These types of cleaners should always be avoided.

-What do I need to do after my Marmoleum is installed?
+What do I need to do after my Marmoleum Sheet or Tile are installed?

 You can use the floor at once.
 If you wish, sweep or dry vacuum the floor but wait at least 2-3 days after installation before damp mopping or moving heavy furniture.
 This gives the adhesive time to "cure" and become more resistant to moisture and indentation.